Malcolm Turnbull: Australian Republican Movement

 In 1993, Turnbull was appointed by Prime Minister Paul Keating as Chair of the Republic Advisory Committee, charged with exploring ways of moving Australia to a republican form of government by replacing the Queen of Australia with an elected Australian head of state.
 Later that year, Turnbull became Chair of the Australian Republican Movement, a position he would hold until 2000.
 He was an elected delegate at the 1998 Australian Constitutional Convention in Canberra.
-At the convention, Turnbull cautioned against mixing the roles of President and Prime Minister, advocating a parliamentary republic, and supported the bi-partisan appointment republican model adopted by the convention.
+At the convention, Turnbull cautioned against mixing the roles of president and prime minister, advocating a parliamentary republic, and supported the bi-partisan appointment republican model adopted by the convention.

 Turnbull was an active campaigner in the unsuccessful 1999 referendum to establish an Australian republic, serving as Chair of the Yes Committee.
 He published a book on the campaign, titled Fighting for the Republic.
-When the referendum failed, he accused incumbent Prime Minister and monarchist John Howard of "breaking the nation's heart".
+When the referendum failed, he accused incumbent prime minister and monarchist John Howard of "breaking the nation's heart".
 Turnbull retired from the Australian Republican Movement in 2000, having already left the board of Ausflag in 1994; he joined the Australian National Flag Association in 2004.

 Choice of political party

 Turnbull has had a long affiliation with the Liberal Party of Australia throughout his career.
 During his time in the Australian Republican Movement however, he considered running for preselection for the Australian Labor Party.
+Turnbull's mother was close friends with Premier of New South Wales Neville Wran and Senator Lionel Murphy, who had briefly dated her in university.
+Both men were members of the Labor Party.
+Turnbull himself was also friends with another Labor premier, Bob Carr.
 In 2015, it was revealed that Turnbull had held talks with Labor state politician John Della Bosca during the 1990s on a possible party switch, and that he had harboured aspirations in his youth to head the Australian Workers' Union, which is linked with the Labor Party.
 The accusation, made by former Labor Foreign Minister Bob Carr, was cited by Labor Leader Bill Shorten during the Royal Commission into Trade Union Governance and Corruption.